christian-xa/Drive-API-Download-File-C/README.md

 Google.Apis

 3.
 Use "program.cs" in place of your own.
-Follow the prompts at run time.
+Replace the following variables:
+ApplicationName
+fileId
+path